 Adding young talent might be an edgy situation for a call center because few recruitment rounds cannot determine a candidate’s efficiencies and abilities.
 Despite the fact, new agents are repeatedly hired by call centers.
 To expel the chance of a risk, inexperienced reps are given training, by their respective managers before introducing them to the clients.

 Customer’s expectations are consistently going high.
 They rely only on those organizations where they get a quicker solution to their problems and get to interact with skilled agents.
-So, this is why the agents are provided with qualitative training for meeting the client’s expectations.
+So, this is why the agents are provided with qualitative training for meeting the client’s expectations and increasing agent’s productivity significantly.

 Here are the 7 Golden Rules of call center agent training which can be used to enhance their sessions: